RyanL123/HowDidWeGetHereBot/README.md

 - Shows whether if the server is online or offline
 - Shows the ping of the server
+- Shows the names of every player in the server

 **What it can't do**